A person smiling, they are wearing a black coat with a yellow shirt underneath.

 Many students face these challenges during their time at university, and it is okay to seek support.
 Learn more about the resources available to you and access the support you deserve.

 *If you are comfortable with adding this part*: If you feel comfortable, please reach out to me to discuss your situation, and I can help signpost you to available support services.
+There is no shame in sharing your worries or experiences, and I am here to support you as best I can.

 Format #2:

-Your wellbeing and stability are essential to your academic success.
+Your well-being and stability are essential to your academic success.
 If you are facing difficulties, such as finding stable housing, skipping meals, struggling to eat well, or feeling pressure about your finances, please visit the Student Basic Needs Hub created by Arts SU’s Student Basic Needs Project.
 This online hub provides comprehensive guidance on accessing food, housing, art supplies and materials, and transportation support through UAL, Arts SU, and external resources.

 *If you are comfortable with adding this part*: These challenges are common among many students in university, and you are not alone.
 You can explore the resources at the Student Basic Needs Hub, and if you feel comfortable, please do not hesitate to talk with me so we can find the right support together.
+There is no shame in sharing your worries or experiences, and I am here to support you as best I can.

 If you have a student who...